 After three years of studying the market, Nanshan concluded that the United States held considerable potential for the company's expansion.
 So to demonstrate its commitment, Nanshan appointed a new president of its US branch, Du Lijun, to guide the firm in executing its US strategy.
 Du had been educated and worked in both China and the United States.
-A graduate of Purdue University, he would soon play an important role in shepherding Nanshan's eventual facility to fruition in attractive to Nanshan at this time.
+A graduate of Purdue University, he would soon play an important role in shepherding Nanshan's eventual facility to fruition in Purdue's home state of Indiana.

+On paper, the US aluminum market looked particularly attractive to Nanshan at this time.
 Aluminum is used in an array of applications in the United States, especially in the transportation and packaging sectors, which together account for nearly 60 percent of total US domestic aluminum consumption.
-Construction and electrical applications account for roughly a quarter of total demand.14
+Construction and electrical applications account for roughly a quarter of total demand.14 in the United States.16 In other words, China could become one of the world's biggest aluminum consumer markets in a decade's time.